Title: A Garden For Gondor

 “Is it time, Mama?” her son asked.

 “It is, love,” Arwen agreed.
-She looked over at her ever present shadow and cleared her throat.
+She looked over at her ever-present shadow and cleared her throat.
 “I think it might be wise to get the supplies I had put to the side at hand.”

 Éowyn nodded and started snapping out directions to the courtiers hanging about, watching the Queen garden.
 Most of her directions were for them to leave the area, only a few pages were assigned actual duties.
 The guards slowly shifted outwards, establishing a deeper perimeter.

 Aragorn leaned over to her and held out his hand for the spade.
 Arwen shook her head and stabbed it deeper into the soil.
 Her husband reached out to touch her arm and she smiled at him.
 “In this, I need to work alone.
 You can support me, provide for me and love the life we are sowing.
-But you can’t help me in this stage.
+But you can’t help me at this stage.
 It is for me alone.”

 The lines around her husband’s eyes deepened and he nodded.
 “I’ll make sure you have plenty of space.
 The guards will make sure everything is kept safe.”